Good medicine: what we can all learn from ‘social prescribing’

 Helping others helps the helper

 But to return to the individual themselves, it’s not just being close to nature which is good for mental wellbeing.
 Helping other people helps the helper, too.
 This is central to the idea of social prescribing, and something which employers can easily take on board.

-Volunteering instils confidence and engenders the sense of self-worth which can help to build personal resilience.
+Volunteering can give confidence and a sense of self-worth which can help to build personal resilience.
 The feeling of doing good for someone else helps release endorphins, the body’s natural happy hormone, giving people a genuine boost to their mood and overall wellbeing.
 The social interaction it involves can be invaluable to people who have been showing symptoms of social withdrawal — possibly during, or following, lockdown — which can often be a sign of worsening mental health.